 Tips for Improving Your Arena Surface Longevity

-Always remove any droppings and any other organic matter, such as leaves, as quickly as possible from the arena surface.
+Always remove any droppings and any other organic matter, such as leaves, as quickly as possible from the arena surface, this is obviously especially important for outdoor arenas.
 Droppings and organic matter can quickly degrade into your footing, affecting its stability and causing the surface to dry out prematurely.

 Pick out your horses’ hooves, and make sure that their legs are as clean as possible before entering the arena.